-You’ll enjoy a 1:1 rewards redemption value if you redeem to a SoFi Money, SoFi Invest or SoFi loan account.
+You’ll enjoy a 1:1 rewards redemption value if you redeem to a SoFi Checking and Savings, SoFi Invest or SoFi loan account.
 But if you use your rewards toward statement credits, their value will be halved, with points worth just 0.5 cents apiece.

 This is a bit peculiar since statement credits are one of the more popular cash back redemption options, and cash back rewards don’t usually decrease in value if used toward statement credits.
-Choosing to deposit your rewards as cash into a SoFi Money account is effectively the same as direct deposit cash back into a checking or savings account, but if you want cash back that doesn’t go into a SoFi bank account, you’ll essentially only earn 1 percent back on all purchases.
+Depositing your rewards as cash into a SoFi Checking and Savings account is effectively the same as direct deposit cash back into a checking or savings account, but if you want cash back that doesn’t go into a SoFi bank account, you’ll essentially only earn 1 percent back on all purchases.

 Outside the reduced APR with 12 on-time payments, the SoFi Credit Card doesn’t come with any SoFi-specific perks, though there are a few perks you get once you become a SoFi member — mainly related to financial planning.
 However, as a SoFi Mastercard, your credit card comes bundled with a rich portfolio of Mastercard World Elite benefits.

 Paying your monthly cellphone bill with your SoFi credit card will cover your phone for up to $1,000 per 12-month period if it’s damaged or stolen.
 Each claim is limited to $800 and you get two claims per 12 months (subject to a $50 deductible).